 Updated April 11 with confirmation that Microsoft is investigating the zero-day reports.

-Within hours of Microsoft's monthly patch rollout Tuesday, McAfee Inc. warned of possible
+Within hours of Microsoft's monthly patch rollout Tuesday, McAfee Inc. warned of possible new zero-day flaws in the software giant's Office program.
+Microsoft confirmed Wednesday that it's investigating the reports.

 The Santa Clara, Calif., antivirus vendor said it is studying "several" reports of Office zero-day exploits attackers could use to cause a denial of service or run malicious code on targeted machines.